OSGeo/gdal/doc/source/development/rfc/rfc111_ai_tool_policy.rst

 =====================================================================

 ============== =============================================
-Author:        Even Rouault (for bringing it to GDAL)
+Author:        Even Rouault
-               Original authors of the LLVM policy that we deeply borrow: Reid Kleckner, Hubert Tong and "maflcko"
 Contact:       even.rouault @ spatialys.com
 Started:       2026-02-09
+Revised:       2026-05-18
 Status:        Adopted
 ============== =============================================

 Summary
 -------

-LLM/AI are nowadays a reality, that starts reaching GDAL, and whether we like it or not, introduces new challenges in our collaborative environment that need to be addressed.
+LLM/AI are nowadays a reality, that starts reaching GDAL, that introduces new challenges in our collaborative environment that need to be addressed.

 Details
 -------